cosmos/gravity-bridge/module/x/gravity/spec/03_state_transitions.md

 - Take the `OutgoingTxBatchSize` unbatched transactions with the highest fees for the given token type, add them to the batches `transactions` field, and remove the transactions from the `UnbatchedTXIndex`, so they cannot be cancelled or added to another batch.
 - Increment the `LastOutgoingBatchID` and set the batches `batch_nonce` field to the incremented value.
+- Get the `BatchTimeout`.
+The batch timeout is an Ethereum block height in the future, after which the batch will no longer be accepted by the Gravity.sol contract.
+This allows unprofitable batches to time out and free their transactions to be added to a more profitable batch or be cancelled.
+Gravity has knowledge of the `LastObservedEthereumBlockHeight` which is brought in on every block, but this knowledge is only as recent as the last observed event.
+For this reason, we estimate the current Ethereum block height using the following procedure:
+  - We estimate how many milliseconds it has been since we recorded the `LastObservedEthereumBlockHeight` by multiplying the number of blocks since then with the average Cosmos block time.
+  - We estimate current Ethereum block height by dividing the product of the multiplication above by the average Ethereum block time, and adding to the `LastObservedEthereumBlockHeight`
+  - We set the `BatchTimeout` by adding the proper number of blocks to the estimated current Ethereum block height.
+  - In more compact notation:
+    - a: Average Cosmos block time in ms
+    - b: Cosmos block height at time of last recorded Ethereum block height
+    - c: Current Cosmos block height
+    - d: Average Ethereum block time in ms
+    - e: Last recorded Ethereum block height
+    - f: Target batch timeout in ms
+    - `BatchTimeout` = ((((c - b) \* a) / d) + e) + (f / d)
 - Store the batch, indexed by the token contract and the batch nonce.

 ### Batch signing